The latest version of Typora already supports normal HTML tags.

 , and data-*

 are also not supported.
-For iframe, scripts are allowed inside <iframe>
+Scripts are allowed inside an <iframe>

-You could find more details in following sections.
+You can find more details in the following sections.

 Table of Contents